Wellbee: Campaigns

 The marketing campaign by the CDC planned appearances of Wellbee at public health events and in leaflets, newspapers and posters, and on radio and television, beginning with promoting Sabin's oral polio vaccine in Atlanta and across the United States.
 Local health departments used the character Wellbee.
 In Atlanta and Tampa, a smiling Wellbee appeared on posters encouraging children to "drink the free polio vaccine", stating it "tastes good, works fast, prevents polio".
 In Chicago, its image appeared on pin-back buttons and billboards.
 A person dressed as Wellbee posed with baseball players Bill Monbouquette, Dick Radatz and Eddie Bressoud of the Boston Red Sox at Fenway Park.
-Also in Boston, Wellbee stood alongside mayor John F. Collins, who had been affected by polio.
+In Boston, Wellbee stood alongside mayor John F. Collins, who had been affected by polio.

 The bee visited schools in Honolulu, appeared on a dog sled in Anchorage, and in Dallas it cautioned against being "Illbee".
 Subsequent immunization campaigns included promoting vaccines against diphtheria and tetanus, and the character was used to emphasize the benefits of hand-washing, exercise, oral health, and injury prevention, becoming familiar to children and the national symbol of public health.
 In 1964 posters encouraged the vaccinated to get boosted.